Create a MicroEJ Firmware From Scratch

 </dependencies>

-4. Edit the file modules.properties and set the MicroEJ platform filename:
+4. Edit the file module.properties and set the MicroEJ platform filename:

 # Platform configuration file (relative to this project).